-2.2.
-Assessment of the information provided

-- 10 We have assessed this information and identified the following issue: - Annex IX, Section 9.1., Column 2 does not allow omitting the need to submit information on long-term toxicity to fish under Column 1.
-It must be understood as a trigger for providing further information on long-term toxicity to fish if the chemical safety assessment according to Annex I indicates the need (Decision of the Board of Appeal in case A-011-2018). - On this basis, your adaptation is rejected and the information requirement is not fulfilled.

-2.3.
-Study design and test specifications

-- To fulfil the information requirement for the Substance, the Fish, Early-life Stage Toxicity Test (test method OECD TG 210) is the most appropriate (Guidance on IRs and CSA, Section R.7.8.2.). - The Substance is difficult to test due to its low water solubility (water solubility < $25 \,\mu g/L$ at 25° C) and adsorptive properties (log Koc > 6.5).
+- Long-term toxicity testing on fish is an information requirement under Annex IX to REACH (Section 9.1.6.). - 2.1.
+Information provided - You have adapted this information requirement by using Column 2 of Annex IX, Section 9.1.
+To support the adaptation, you have provided the following information: - 9 "According to column 2 of Annex IX of Regulation (EC) No 1907/2006, it is laid down that long-term toxicity to aquatic organisms shall be proposed by the registrant if the chemical safety assessment indicates the need to investigate further the effects on aquatic organisms.
+A long-term toxicity study on fish is deemed unneeded since the substance is acutely not harmful to aquatic organisms and the results of a reproduction study on Daphnia magna determined no toxic effects of the substance in the range of water solubility.
+Therefore, and for reasons of animal welfare as long-term toxicity study on fish was not performed". - 2.2.
+Assessment of the information provided - We have assessed this information and identified the following issue: - 2.2.1.
+Annex IX, Section 9.1., Column 2 is not a valid basis to omit the study - Annex IX, Section 9.1., Column 2 does not allow omitting the need to submit information on long-term toxicity to fish under Column 1.
+It must be understood as a trigger for providing further information on long-term toxicity to fish if the chemical safety assessment according to Annex I indicates the need (Decision of the Board of Appeal in case A-011-2018). - 12 Your adaptation is therefore rejected. - On this basis, the information requirement is not fulfilled. - 14 In your comments on the initial draft decision you agree to perform the study. - 2.3.
+Study design and test specifications - To fulfil the information requirement for the Substance, the Fish, Early-life Stage Toxicity Test (test method OECD TG 210) is the most appropriate (Guidance on IRs and CSA, Section R.7.8.2.). - The Substance is difficult to test due to its low water solubility (<0.02 mg/L) and/or adsorptive properties (log Kow >6.2).
 OECD TG 210 specifies that, for difficult to test substances, you must consider the approach described in OECD GD 23 or other approaches, if more appropriate for your substance.
 In all cases, the approach selected must be justified and documented.
 Due to the properties of Substance, it may be difficult to achieve and maintain the desired exposure concentrations.
 Therefore, you must monitor the test concentration(s) of the Substance throughout the exposure duration and report the results.
-If it is not possible to demonstrate the stability of exposure concentrations (i.e. measured concentration(s) not within 80-120% of the nominal concentration(s)), you must express the effect concentration based on measured values as described in OECD TG 210.
+If it is not possible to demonstrate the stability of exposure concentrations (i.e. measured concentration(s)) not within 80-120% of the nominal concentration(s)), you must express the effect concentration based on measured values as described in OECD TG 210.
 In case a dose-response relationship cannot be established (no observed effects), you must demonstrate that the approach used to prepare test solutions was adequate to maximise the concentration of the Substance in the test solution.